TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 > Checkpoint: A beginner program often follows this shape: input, process, output.

 Do not dismiss small programs.
-Small programs are where your instincts are built.
+They are where your instincts are built.

 ## The First Important Truth